-Questions - All 9.
-Please indicate if you think any of the additional information should be included on a dog's registration: ☐ information on whether the dog is used as a livestock working dog ☐ information on whether the dog is used as an assistance dog Please indicate why you think this information will be beneficial: I do not think this would be useful.
+- 9. Please indicate if you think any of the additional information should be included on a dog's registration:

+Please indicate why you think this information will be beneficial:

+This information will assist with the history of the dog in relation to any enforcement required.